 To achieve a lengthy lifecycle in the modern global healthcare market, cost-effectiveness of a technology should be demonstrated.
 At Optimax Access, we conduct a range of different economic modelling techniques to demonstrate how your innovation may save costs and improve outcomes.

 • By assessing cost-effectiveness, our team helps our clients define their products economic value.
-Cost-effectiveness models can be used to estimate the impact of a technology on costs and outcomes over the short- and long-term.
+Cost-effectiveness models can be used to estimate the impact of a technology on costs and outcomes over the short- and long term.

-• A cost-utility model considers the cost of the technology, alongside the impact of the innovation on patient quality-of-life.
+• A cost-utility model considers the cost of the technology, alongside the impact of the innovation on patient quality of life.
 Our team use such models to demonstrate the cost-saving potential of your product, and its impact on patient outcomes.

 • A cost-consequence analysis allows our clients to consider the cost of their new health technology alongside a range of different health outcomes and to measure its real economic value.

 Our team offers all types of analyses to help our clients understand the true economic value of their technology, when considered alongside relevant clinical data.
-We have a dedicated team of health economic modelling specialists, who are highly experienced in developing such models for the consideration of policy makers and regulators across multiple countries.
+We have a dedicated team of health economic modelling specialists, who are highly experienced in developing such models for the consideration of policymakers and regulators across multiple countries.

-Survival modelling and extrapolation
+Survival Modelling and Extrapolation

 Survival models are used to translate clinical data into meaningful evidence which could be used to better understand the value of a new product.
-Extrapolation analyses help to assess long-term benefits should a patient use a new health technology, and the occurrence of clinical events with and without introduction of the new technology.
+Extrapolation analyses help to assess long-term benefits should a patient use a new health technology and the occurrence of clinical events with and without the introduction of the new technology.
 These analyses can produce valuable data for different purposes:

 • As part of a Health Technology Assessment submission as these analyses generate evidence on a product, medical device or new therapeutic procedure’s effectiveness and long-term impact on patient outcomes.
 In turn, such evidence helps our clients secure reimbursement and engagement from payers.